A Modesto Industrial Accident Lawyer Can Help

 At Arata, Swingle, Van Egmond & Goodwin, we are ready to help you fight for the full and fair compensation you deserve for your workplace injuries.
 We are not a workers’ compensation law firm.
 We represent injured workers who have claims against ‘third parties’ who may be held liable for the accident.
 That means we help you fight for damages from the manufacturer of a dangerous or defective product, the building owner who failed to maintain the property safely, and even subcontractors or co-workers whose negligence or misconduct caused the accident.

-Our attorneys work with your workers’ compensation lawyer to help you obtain the full and fair compensation you and your family needs following a work injury.
+Our personal injury attorneys work with your workers’ compensation lawyer to help you obtain the full and fair compensation you and your family needs following a work injury.

 California Factory Accident Attorney